enthought/traitsui/docs/source/traitsui_user_manual/testing/discussions/event_loop_and_exceptions.rst

 In production environments, the GUI event loop typically blocks as it waits and processes new GUI events continuously, until the last window is closed.
-In tests, the GUI event loop needs to be run programmatically for a limited scope of commands and yields to test instructions every now and then while the GUI is still open.
+In tests, the GUI event loop needs to be run programmatically for a limited scope of commands and yield to test instructions every now and then while the GUI is still open.

 In production environments, some unhandled exceptions are tolerated and